Dear Concern,

 From United Kingdom, London

-Even if he is in Probation period and even if he has worked for just 1 day, the experience certificate needs to be issued if he demands it.
-Only unethical organisations will behave in a high handed manner.
-All ethical organisations will give the employee his due and will not harass any employee who is leaving, since they would desire that the ex employee will be a good will ambassador.
-And they do so even if the employee has behaved badly.
-That is what distinguishes a good employer from a high handed and unethical employer
+Even if he is in the probation period and has worked for just one day, the experience certificate needs to be issued if he demands it.
+Only unethical organizations will behave in a high-handed manner.
+All ethical organizations will give the employee his due and will not harass any employee who is leaving, as they would desire that the ex-employee will be a goodwill ambassador.
+They do so even if the employee has behaved badly.
+That is what distinguishes a good employer from a high-handed and unethical employer.